 - Other similar accommodations for individuals with disabilities.

 In general, an employer can only escape the requirement to make reasonable disability accommodations if the accommodation would impose an undue hardship on the operation of the business.
 Indeed, in most accommodation cases, businesses and organizations try to raise this legal defense.
-Undue hardship is an action requiring significant difficulty and expense, when considered in light of the following factors:
+Undue hardship is an action requiring significant difficulty and expense when considered in light of the following factors:

 - The Workplace: The undue burden standard is flexible.
 An accommodation that poses an extreme burden to a small business may be deemed wholly reasonable for a large corporation.
 The overall financial resources of the facility or facilities involved in the provision of the reasonable accommodation; the number of persons employed there; the effect on expenses and resources, or the impact of such accommodation on the facility’s operation;

 - The employer.
 The overall financial resources of the employer; the number of employees who work for the employer; the number, type, and location of its facilities.
 Once again, the greater the resources of the employer, the more likely a proposed accommodation is reasonable.

 - The Operations: The type of operations of the employer, including the composition, structure, and functions of the workforce; the geographic separateness, administrative, or fiscal relationship of the facility in question to the employer.